College of Fine Arts

 Requirements of the College

 The College has few requirements other than those stipulated by the University.
 As appropriate, these requirements are described in the individual departmental and program narratives.
 The College does not require students to have a minor.
-Admission into five proficiency-based programs is gained through "specialized admission," which requires a through portfolio review or audition.
-The degrees granted upon successful completion of these programs are (1) the Bachelor of Fine Arts (BFA) in art (studio) and Master of Fine Arts (MFA) in art (studio); (2) the BFA and MFA in dance; (3) the BFA in acting and in music theatre, and the MFA in acting, costume design, directing, technical production, and theatre management; and (4) the Bachelor of Science and Bachelor of Arts degrees in Interior Design in the Department of Interior Architecture & Design.
+Admission into five proficiency-based programs is gained through “specialized admission,” which requires a through portfolio review or audition.
+The degrees granted upon successful completion of these programs are (1) the Bachelor of Fine Arts (BFA) in art (studio) and Master of Fine Arts (MFA) in art (studio); (2) the BFA and MFA in dance; (3) the BFA in acting and in music theatre, and the MFA in acting, costume design, directing, technical production, and theatre management; and (4) the Bachelor of Science degrees in Interior Design in the Department of Interior Architecture & Design.

 The Program in Interdisciplinary Computing